 | Contact & Account Management | Unified customer profiles with complete interaction history, account hierarchies, and relationship mapping across sales and service touchpoints. | Salesforce, HubSpot, Zendesk, Dynamics 365, Freshworks, Zoho, Oracle CX, SAP |

-| Omnichannel Communication | Native voice, email, chat, SMS, and social engagement from within the CRM, enabling agents to manage customer interactions across every channel without switching platforms. | Salesforce, Zendesk, Dynamics 365, Freshworks, Zoho |
+| Omnichannel Communication | Native voice, email, chat, SMS, and social engagement from within the CRM, enabling agents to manage customer interactions across every channel without switching between disconnected systems. | Salesforce, Zendesk, Dynamics 365, Freshworks, Zoho |

 | Sales Pipeline Management | Deal tracking, forecasting, pipeline visibility, and revenue analytics for contact center sales teams managing inbound and outbound revenue opportunities. | Salesforce, HubSpot, Dynamics 365, Zoho, Oracle CX, SAP |